 Proof of Work came from the idea of turning these systems of software guidance on myself.
-The first exploration was an application which required the entry of 10,000 values to construct a 100x100 pixel image.
-Scaled down from the broad gestures of GUA, the software driving Proof of Work induced the small-scale gesture of a keypress while drawing out the duration of the task.
+The first piece of software I created was an manual image generation program which required the entry of 10,000 values to fill a 100x100 pixel image.
+Scaled down from the broad gestures of GUA, this software induced small-scale repeated gesture of a keypress.

-I first used this application to test a question around randomness.
-Randomness is famously hard to generate, even for a computer; Rafael Lozano-Hemmer has a great piece about this called Method Random that visualizes the patterns that occur in as randonly generated sequences.
+My first explorations with this application were to test how well I could generate random values.
+Randomness is famously hard to generate even for a computer.
+Rafael Lozano-Hemmer has a great artwork on this topic titled Method Random, which visualizes the patterns that occur as randomly generated sequences scale.

-I wanted to see what human-generated randomness would look like, compared to that of a computer.
-Producing the 10,000 random values took around 30 minutes to complete a 100x100 image.
-I shared the manually generated image with a random generated reference and asked my followers to guess which was which.
+Producing 10,000 random values took around 30 minutes.
+I posted the manually generated image with a random generated reference and asked viewers to guess which was which.

-I was curious to see what how different people might generated different images, and asked some friends to produce their own ‘portraits’ through the software.
+Most responders thought that the computer produced image was my production, though those with more computer experience guessed correctly.
+After this exploration, I was curious to see what how different people might generate different images, and asked some friends to produce their own ‘portraits’ through the software.

 It was only after these explorations that I entered the world of NFTs.
 I felt a deep drive to participate, but the raw speculative nature of the market felt off-putting.
-Not wanting to sell my friend’s productions, I used the same software to generate a series of five 100x100 random images over one week.
+Not wanting to sell my friend’s productions, I generated a series of five 100x100 random images over one week.

-After this exploration, Beeple’s ‘The First 5000 Days’ sold for a record-breaking $69,346,250.
+Around this time, Beeple’s ‘The First 5000 Days’ sold for a record-breaking $69,346,250.
 Buyer Metakovan explained his rationale for the purchase as such:

 “When you think of high-valued NFTs, this one is going to be pretty hard to beat.
 And here’s why — it represents 13 years of everyday work.
 Techniques are replicable and skill is surpassable, but the only thing you can’t hack digitally is time. “ — MetaKovan, Christies Press Release

-This assumption that one metric can be used to determine the value of an artwork was a perfect encapsulation of the speculative nature of the market, and so I set out to challenge the assumption by embodying it directly.
+This assumption that one metric can be used to determine the value of an artwork was a perfect encapsulation of the speculative tendencies of the market, and so I set out to challenge this assumption by embodying it directly.

 Adopting Beeple’s production pace, I generated one image per day.
 To provide varying levels of effort for the market to speculate on, I began each series with a pixel canvas of 1x1, and doubled it each day.
 A series would end when I could no longer complete one image in a day, my physiologically limitations ensuring the scarcity of the series.